IBM-Cloud/techxchange-labs/docs/aiobserve-1815/30-monitor-cos.md

 In the DA deployment, you can find two COS instances:
 - **rag-base-event-notifications-cos**
 - **rag-observability-cos**

+> **Note:** These instances are visible under Storage in the resource list at https://cloud.ibm.com/resources

 With these critical buckets:
 - **rag-cloud-logs-data-bucket-xxxx**: Stores logs that you collect from your infrastructure, services, and applications, as well as activity tracking data (audit data).